inoxlang/inox/docs/builtin.md

 the fs.glob function takes a globbing path pattern argument (%./a/... will not work) and returns a list of paths matching this pattern.
 ### fs.find

-the fs.find function takes a directory path argument followed by one or more globbing path patterns,  it returns a directory entry for each file matching at least one of the pattern.
+The fs.find function takes a directory path argument followed by one or more globbing path patterns,  it returns a directory entry for each file matching at least one of the pattern.

 **examples**